Manka-Mohamet/solo/README.md

 I want to thank many people who helped me learn compiler and language design knowing or not knowing.

-One of them is Language Engineer ``Robert Nystrom`` Who is one of the  engineers who is working at google to designed and created dart language, he also created many languages on his own,
+One of them is Language Engineer ``Robert Nystrom`` Who is one of the  engineers who is working at google to designed and created dart language, he also created many languages on his own.

 One of The fun languages that  ``Robert Nystrom`` created is [wren](https://wren.io/).

 His blog posts, papers and books he talked about different parsing techniques for generating ASTs and bytecode.

 Thanks again for providing Free Educational Resources.